jofell/stellar-dev/_ios_sdk/pages/03_view_controllers.md

 ## `SLViewController`

 All view controllers exposed by the Stellar Loyalty iOS SDK are descendants of a super-class named `SLViewController`.
+The SLViewContoller provides basic helpers or convenience methods for regular `SLViewController` functionalities.
+More of this can be seen here: [`SLViewController`]({{site.baseurl}}).

 ## Anatomy of a Stellar Loyalty View Controller